erikaduan/r_tips/tutorials/st-linear_regression/st-linear_regression.md

 are reasonable:

 -   A monthly baseline income of \~21.5 dollars exists.
-A pet influencer who posts 0 photos and videos and is not a dog earns an average of
-    \~21.5 dollars per month.
+A pet influencer who posts 0 photos and videos where the pet is not a dog or a cat earns an average of \~21.5 dollars per month.
 -   If the pet is a dog, the monthly income additionally increases by
     \~58.9 dollars.
 -   There is no additional monthly income increase if the pet is a